Oranges and Lemons

 Chad Valley Sold Out in Ikea

-Coming from a fine interior heritage (his mum is Annie of Annie Sloan Interiors), besides the obligatory student sofa in Bristol, this was Hugo’s first real encounter with Ikea.
+Coming from a fine interior heritage (his mum is Annie of Annie Sloan Interiors) and besides the obligatory student sofa in Bristol, this was Hugo’s first real encounter with Ikea.

 2 hours later we both left with a cheese grater, a stack of candles, two kitchen chairs from the bargain bin and a slight feeling of regret.